 Title: SO2343 Gender, Work and Family (10 ECTS) Module Content/Outline: The first half of the module looks at how gender shapes the organisation of work and family life.
 It introduces theoretical explanations for these gender differences, and examines them in areas such as education, work, poverty, housework, childcare and policies.
-Many examples are from Ireland, where there have been remarkable changes in gender and work in the past 20 years.
-The module also presents examples from other Western countries.
+Examples from Ireland are used to illustrate the shifting dynamics of gender and work in recent decades, alongside international perspectives which provide a comparative view of change.
 The second half of the module builds on the first by examining in detail one specific domain where relations between men and women have taken diverse forms across different societies: the family.
 Has the nuclear family always held the position it currently enjoys as the most dominant family form in Western societies?
 Or does a more historical perspective reveal different, not-so-nuclear family arrangements in the past?
 Further, the module examines the so-called 'crisis' now facing the conjugal family unit in contemporary societies due to a proliferation of 'new family forms'.
 Is the institution of the family as fragile as some would suggest (rising divorce rates are often cited as evidence of this) or is it far more resilient that we give it credit for (the continued popularity of marriage is often cited as evidence of this)?
 These questions, and more, are pursued by examining change and continuity to families with reference to Ireland, Europe, North America, and Africa.
-Lecturer(s): Dr Fran McGinnity, Prof Helen Russell and Dr David Ralph Learning Objectives: On successful completion of the module, you will be able to: Outline the main theories explaining gender differences in work and family life; Engage with concepts such as occupational segregation, the gender wage gap, glass ceiling, work-life conflict; Understand factors underlying the remarkable changes in gender and work in Ireland in the past 20 years; Outline different theories of the family from Functionalist, Marxist and Feminist perspectives; Approach the family as a social institution from a historical as well as a contemporary sociological perspective; Discuss the 'family values crisis' debate and assess whether there is evidence for as much continuity as there is change to the modern family's form and function.
-Lectures & Tutorials/ Contact hours: Two lectures and one tutorial per week Workload: Lectures: 44 hrs; Tutorials: 22 hrs; Exams/assignments: 44 hrs; Self-study: 140 hrs.
+Lecturer(s): Dr Jemimah Bailey and Dr David Ralph Learning Objectives: On successful completion of the module, you will be able to: Outline the main theories explaining gender differences in work and family life; Engage with concepts such as occupational segregation, the gender wage gap, glass ceiling, work-life conflict; Understand factors underlying the remarkable changes in gender and work in Ireland in the past 20 years; Outline different theories of the family from Functionalist, Marxist and Feminist perspectives; Approach the family as a social institution from a historical as well as a contemporary sociological perspective; Discuss the 'family values crisis' debate and assess whether there is evidence for as much continuity as there is change to the modern family's form and function.
+Lectures & Tutorials/ Contact hours: Two lectures and one tutorial per week

+Workload: Lectures: 44 hrs; Tutorials: 22 hrs; Exams/assignments: 44 hrs; Self-study: 140 hrs.
 Total: 250 hours.
 Recommended Texts/ Key Reading: Wharton, A. (2012) The Sociology of Gender: An Introduction to Theory and Research, Second edition.
 Wiley-Blackwell.
 Padavic, I. and Reskin, B (2002) Women and Men at Work, Second edition.
 Pine Forge Press.
 Cheal, D. (2008) Families in Today's World: A Comparative Approach.
 Routledge.
 Ribbens McCarthy, J. and R. Edwards (2010) Key Concepts in Family Studies.
 Sage.
 McKie, L. and S. Callan (2012) Understanding Families: A Global Introduction.
 Sage.
 Assessment The first half of the year is assessed by coursework (50%).
 The second half of the year is assessed by annual exam (50%).
 Attendance at tutorials is compulsory.
 Failure to attend at least half of the tutorials will automatically result in a 10% (one full grade) deduction from the overall module grade.
-Dates for submission TBA Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour examination at end of year
+Dates for submission ТВА Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour examination at end of year